nfs0619/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040.md

 ### **Enter Bootloader Mode**

-Sometimes the Seeed Studio XIAO RP2040 port may disappear when user programming process fails. we can solve this problem by the following operation:
+Sometimes the Seeed Studio XIAO RP2040 port may disappear when user programming process fails.
+We can solve this problem by the following operation:

 - Long press the "B" button.
 - Connect the Seeed Studio XIAO PR2040 to your computer.